sstephenson2/global-residual-topography/README.md

 ## Input crustal files

 Located in `INPUT_CRUST_FILES/`.
-Here the input crustal thickness and density data can be found, as well as several other geophysical parameters extracted locatlly from various grids at the site of each data point.
+Here the input crustal thickness and density data can be found, as well as several other geophysical parameters extracted locally from various grids at the site of each data point.

 #### Crustal database

 This data file `station_lon_lat_vp_vs_rho_topo_filt_lith_grav_all_onshore.dat` contains pointwise crustal thickness, velocity and density estimates as well as geophysical parameters extracted locally from various grids at each data point.
-Velocity and density is taken from `SeisCruST` and `SMV2rho`.
+Velocity and density is taken from [`SeisCruST`](https://github.com/sstephenson2/SeisCRUST) and [`SMV2rho`](https://github.com/sstephenson2/SMV2rho).
 Please refer to documentation for these packages for more information.
 The columns in the file are described as follows:

 | Column Name | Description |
 | --- | --- |